Zenithal hourly rate

-In astronomy, the zenithal hourly rate (ZHR) of a meteor shower is the number of meteors a single observer would see in an hour of peak activity if it was at the zenith, assuming the seeing conditions are excellent (when and where stars with apparent magnitudes up to 6.5 are visible to the naked eye).
+In astronomy, the zenithal hourly rate (ZHR) of a meteor shower is the number of meteors a single observer would see in an hour of peak activity if the radiant was at the zenith, assuming the seeing conditions are perfect (when and where stars with apparent magnitudes up to 6.5 are visible to the naked eye).
 The rate that can effectively be seen is nearly always lower and decreases the closer the radiant is to the horizon.

+Calculation

 The formula to calculate the ZHR is: